reactgraphqlacademy/recap/README.md

 # Recap 1

-The goals of this exercise is to create a photo application with React.
+The goals of this exercise is to create a photo application with React and consolidate some of the foundational concepts you've seen so far.

 ## Exercise